renerocksai/furhat.nixos/README.md

 ./launch_furhat_sdk.sh
 ```

+Note: the launcher is wrapped in a `nix-shell` called `sdk.nix`, to provide the GSettings schemas required by the gtk3
+filechooser used for choosing skills.

 The first time, you will be prompted to install the actual SDK.
 Enter your SDK key and continue.
 This will install
 everything into `.furhat/`